 Yellow - Similar to the red guavas except they are a little bigger and sweeter.
 They need a frost-free spot to crop well, and like other guavas require plenty of moisture in autumn.

 Subtropical (Psidium guajava) - These are the large South African guavas, some are pink and some are yellow, and all are delicious.
 They can be eaten fresh but are best stewed or preserved.
 Like many other subtropical fruits, they ripen in winter, so need warmth then to be sweet.
 Plant in full sun in a warm spot and they will do really well.
-THESE ARE CURRENTLY IN PROPAGATION AND WILL BE AVAILABLE LATE SUMMER 2020
+SOLD OUT SUMMER 2021

 GUAVA - Psidium Sp